wazo-pbx/xivo-blog/content/articles/wazo-asterisk-integration.md

 All files in `/etc/asterisk/manager.d/` will be read when reloading the configuration and these files will not be modified during an upgrade.

-If you do these kinds of customizations on your own.
-Make sure you sure the wazo upgrade notes when upgrading to be able to make the appropriate changes when necessary.
+If you do these kinds of customizations on your own, make sure you read the Wazo upgrade notes before upgrading: major updates of Asterisk can break your custom configuration if you're not careful.